A Newsletter from the Massachusetts School of Professional Psychology

 YOU, Inc., is a large Worcester-based non-profit human services organization with 40 programs serving the mental health needs of more than 8,000 adolescents, children and families each year.
 YOU, Inc. is not alone.
 The Massachusetts Society for the Prevention of Cruelty to Children (MSPCC) was the first to form a partnership for this innovative degree program.
 MSPCC is a private non-profit society dedicated to protecting and promoting the rights and well-being of children and families.

-“We are very enthusiastic about this program and hope other agencies will consider offering this opportunity to their employees,” says Dr. Stanley Berman, Vice President, Academic Affairs .
+“We are very enthusiastic about this program and hope other agencies will consider offering this opportunity to their employees,” says Dr. Stanley Berman, Vice President for Academic Affairs .